 Free observation decks in New York

-Just like everybody else, we love free things at Loving New York – even better is if you can get something for free that you wouldn’t mind paying for.
+Just like everybody else, we love free things at Loving New York.
+What’s even better is if you can get something for free that you wouldn’t mind paying for.
 Free observation decks definitely fit into that category!
 There are two different ways of enjoying great views of New York for free.

 You have a New York pass

 The very popular observation decks on top of the Empire State Building and Rockefeller Center (Top of the Rock) are included in the New York passes.
-With these sightseeing passes, you pay a fixed amount up front, and can then visit many attractions for free.
+With sightseeing passes, you pay a fixed amount upfront, and can then visit many attractions for free.
 It is basically a flat rate for NYC attractions.
-Take a look at the Comparison of New York passes – with a pass, you can save up to 70% compared to the cost of purchasing regular tickets individually!
+Take a look at the Comparison of New York passes.
+With a pass, you can save up to 70% compared to the cost of purchasing regular tickets individually!